A PRQ Search Method for Probabilistic Objects: Performance study

 \subsubsection{Choose the error metric and the size of $N^\prime$}

-As discussed in Section \ref{subsec:experiment settings}, we choose the AWE rather than the RWE to evaluate the efficiency.
-The main reason is derived from the fact that to ensure a very small RWE takes more time (a non-trivial number) than to ensure a same value of {{AWE}}.
-In most cases, a small {AWE} is enough to satisfy our demand.
+Recall Section \ref{subsec:experiment settings} that there are two error metrics, both of them can be used to measure the accuracy.
+Note that, to ensure a small RWE takes more time (a non-trivial number) than to ensure a same value of {{AWE}}.
 The results shown in Figure \ref{fig:exp:7a} confirm this fact.
 These results are derived by setting $\tau=20$.
 In this figure, the AWE is $0.95\%$ (i.e., 0.0095) and the {RWE} is $10.75\%$, when $N^{\prime}=700$.
 It is unreasonable if we choose $10.75\%$ as the {RWE}.
 Otherwise, it implies that returning a value of $89.25\%$ will be tolerated even if the real value is $100\%$.
 Therefore, we need to increase $N^{\prime}$ in order to get a smaller {RWE}.
 By doing so, we get {{RWE}}$=1.12\%$ and {{AWE}}$=0.05\%$ at $N^{\prime}=50000$.
-Therefore, to assure a value $1\%$ of {RWE}, we have to set $N^{\prime}>50000$ at least.
-However, even if we let $N^{\prime}=50000$, and only compute a single object's probability, it takes about 2871 milliseconds.
-In view of these, we choose the {AWE} to estimate the returning results.
+Therefore, if we want to assure a value $1\%$ of RWE, we have to set $N^{\prime}>50000$ at least.
+However, even if we let $N^{\prime}=50000$, and only compute a single object's probability, it takes about 2871 milliseconds, implying that to assure a small RWE (e.g., $1\%$) takes much time.
+To further verify this fact, we conduct another set of experiments using both real and synthetic datasets where we set $N^\prime=50000$ and others are the default settings.
+The results are listed in the table below.

+The total test time takes about 59 and 46 \textit{hours}, respectively; and each single query takes several \textit{minutes}.
+In view of these, and in most cases a small {AWE} is enough to satisfy our demand, in the rest of experiments we choose to assure a small {AWE} by setting $N^\prime$ to a smaller value.
 Figure \ref{fig:exp:7b} depicts the results by setting $\tau$ to 20, 30, 40 and 50, respectively.
 We can see that on the whole, an object with a smaller $\tau$ usually needs a larger $N^{\prime}$, if we want to assure the same value of {AWE}.
-Based on this fact, unless stated otherwise, we choose $N^{\prime}=700$ in the rest of experiments, which can ensure a value 0.01 of {{AWE}}.
+Based on the facts above, unless stated otherwise, we choose $N^{\prime}=700$ in the rest of experiments, which can ensure a value 0.01 of {{AWE}}.